 So what causes this inflammation?
 Sugar!!
 Sugar makes the body’s insulin levels rise which leads to increased inflammation in the body.
 This increased inflammation is in no way good for acne.
 Digested sugar also permanently attaches itself to the collagen in your skin through a process known as glycation.
 This not only ages a person faster but makes skin conditions like acne and rosacea worse.
 If you keep eating more and more sugar you’ll develop insulin resistance, which can result in excess hair growth on the face in women, bald patches on the scalp and dark patches on the neck and body.

 So what can we do?
 Simple.
 Give up sugar.
 I’ll be honest, giving up sugar was torture, but the pain and depression that I suffered when I had acne, was much much worse.
 This is what I looked like 4 weeks after giving up sugar.

 So how do you give up sugar?
 Start small by cutting out obviously sweet things like cakes, biscuits, fizzy sweet drinks.
 Use your taste buds as a guide, if it tastes sweet you are better off not eating it.
 Fruits in moderation are ok, but not fruit juices.
-Replace sweet treats with nuts, dry fruit, cheese, savory snacks.
-Even if the savory snacks are unhealthy it’s ok to eat them when you’re trying to cut out sugar.
+Replace sweet treats with nuts, dry fruit, cheese, savoury snacks.
+Even if the savoury snacks are unhealthy it’s okay to eat them when you’re trying to cut out sugar.
 Cutting out sugar is really really hard.
 Deprive yourself of everything all in one shot and you are sure to fall off the wagon.